Dave Malloy: Career

 Natasha, Pierre and the Great Comet of 1812 opened on Broadway at the Imperial Theatre in October 2016 with Josh Groban as Pierre.
 The show was nominated for twelve Tony Awards including Best Musical, Book, Score and Orchestration awards.
 Malloy reprised his role as Pierre multiple times throughout the run, and was the final Broadway Pierre.
 In 2022, the show was staged at Malloy's alma mater, Ohio University, the first American production since its departure from Broadway.

 Octet, a chamber choir musical written by Malloy and directed by Annie Tippe, ran at the Signature Theatre Company Residency 5 Theatre in New York City from April 30 to June 30, 2019.
 The show features an eight-part a cappella chamber choir and "explores addiction and nihilism within the messy context of 21st century technology" premiered in a limited run at the Signature Theatre Company in New York City.
 It is the first part of his Signature Residency, which will include three shows over the course of five years.

 Moby-Dick, a musical based on Herman Melville's Moby-Dick with book, music, lyrics, and orchestrations by Malloy and directed by Rachel Chavkin, ran at the American Repertory Theater from December 3, 2019, to January 12, 2020.
 The middle section of the show, titled Moby Dick, Part III: The Ballad of Pip was previewed at Joe's Pub back in March 2014.

 In 2021, he had a cameo in Lin-Manuel Miranda’s film adaptation of Jonathan Larson’s stage musical, Tick, Tick...
 Boom!.

 In September 2022 he wrote music and lyrics for Love Around the Block, a one night only musical event celebrating the opening of Hermés's new flagship store in NYC.

 In November 2023, his musical The Witches opened at London's Royal National Theatre.
 In May 2024, his new musical Three Houses opened at the Signature Theatre in NYC.

+In April 2026, it was announced that Lin-Manuel Miranda would direct a film adaptation of Malloy’s Octet.
+Malloy is writing the screenplay and serving as executive producer.
+The cast includes Amanda Seyfried as Jessica, Rachel Zegler as Velma, Sheryl Lee Ralph as Paula, Phillipa Soo as Karly, Gaten Matarazzo as Toby, Jonathan Groff as Henry, Tramell Tillman as Marvin, and Paul-Jordan Jansen as Ed attached to star.

+In May 2026 he will debut his new musical, Black Swan, at the American Repertory Theater, with music and lyrics by Malloy and a book by Jen Silverman.
+It is based on the 2010 film of the same name and will be directed by Sonya Tayeh.